 Seroquel FDA Alert

-In April 2005, the FDA issued an alert stating that older patients treated with atypical antipsychotic medicines, such as Seroquel, for dementia had a higher chance for death than patients who did not take the medicine.
-The FDA stated further that this is not an approved use and has asked the companies that make these medicines to change their labels to include this important information.
+In April 2005, the FDA issued an alert stating that elderly patients treated with atypical antipsychotic medicines for dementia had a higher chance for death.
+The use of Seroquel for dementia is no longer acceptable by FDA standards, so manufacturers were required to change their product labeling to include this important information.

 Seroquel Health Risks